NordicESMhub/deep_python/_episodes/01-numpy.md

 > {: .solution}
 {: .challenge}

-> ## Change In Inflammation
+> ## Change In Temperature anomalies
 >
-> This patient data is _longitudinal_ in the sense that each row represents a
+> Each row of the dataset represents a
-> series of observations relating to one individual.
+> series of observations relating to one geographical region.
 This means that
-> the change in inflammation over time is a meaningful concept.
+> the change for each geographical area in temperature anomaly over time is a meaningful concept.
 >
 > The `numpy.diff()` function takes a NumPy array and returns the
 > differences between two successive values along a specified axis.
 For